coconutgrace/iot-board/README.md

 I was looking for a Dashboard with the following properties:

 - OpenSource, royalty free, with code that I can understand and extend for full customization
-- Easy to setup, maintain and extend - even for unusual datasources and widgets
+- Easy to setup, maintain and extend - even for unusual data sources and widgets
 - A Reasonable set of default widgets, to be used out of the box
-- Simple API and development setup to write custom widgets and datasources, as a solid base for community driven development and extensions
+- Simple API and development setup to write custom widgets and data sources, as a solid base for community driven development and extensions
 - Running locally/offline without the need of any server, keeping the server optional until I really need one
 - Having a community that extends the Dashboard for their own needs
+- Developed with security in mind

 If you find something that comes close to the above requirements, please let me know!